A Month of Healthy Summer Dinner Ideas for Kids

 Keeping frozen corn, canned clams and clam juice on hand means spur-of-the-moment chowder in any season.
 If you typically compost your broccoli stems, save them for this soup--they hold up better than florets.
 Set out bowls of toppings like diced red bell pepper, snipped chives or more bacon.

-Creamy tzatziki and crisp sliced cucumber add a refreshing twist to this easy Greek-inspired burger recipe loaded with feta, spinach and Mediterranean spices.
+Creamy tzatziki and crisp sliced cucumber add a refreshing twist to this easy burger recipe loaded with feta and spinach.
 No tzatziki?
 No problem!
-Make your own at home by combining plain Greek yogurt with a squeeze of lemon, dill and finely chopped cucumber.
+Make your own at home by combining plain strained yogurt with a squeeze of lemon, dill and finely chopped cucumber.

 Pearl mozzarella isn't just for snacking!
 Try slicing it to top an individual pita pizza with fresh tomato and basil.
 A little goes a long way.

 This baked chicken and zucchini casserole is creamy, hearty and low-carb!
 The whole family will love this easy casserole, plus it's a great way to get the kids to eat their veggies (concealed in a delicious cheese sauce!).

 Go light and fresh when you're craving pizza: these easy lettuce wraps have all the taste with fewer carbs and calories.

 Camping Chicken Quesadillas